fromzerotoonee/blog-repo/test/content/en/posts/lame.md

 Shellcodes: No Results
 ```

-we did’t find any RCE on this Version, lets look on other ports if there are any critical vulnerability
+we did’t find any RCE on this Version, lets we move on other ports if there are any critical vulnerability

 ## Ennum and Exploit port 139 & 445

-we already Know the version let's look into exploit database weather the target version is vulerable to any exploit
+we already Know the version let's look into exploit database weather the target version is vulnerable to any exploit

 ``` bash {hl_lines = [8 ]}
 ┌─[✗]─[atom@atom-vmwarevirtualplatform]─[~]